Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 (Image credit: Lucasfilm)

 The Rise of the First Order only lasts (roughly) one year, but it's a very eventful year for the galaxy as a whole.
-The New Republic is in disarray after the sudden destruction of the entire Hosnian Prime system, and the First Order emerges from uncharted sectors of space to take over the galaxy and reignite Palpatine's dream while trying to avoid the fallen Empire's mistakes.
+The New Republic is in disarray after the sudden destruction of the entire Hosnian Prime system, and the First Order emerges from uncharted sectors of space to take over the galaxy and reignite Palpatine's dream whist trying to avoid the fallen Empire's mistakes.
 During this time, the Resistance is the only thing that stands between them and total victory.
 This entire story is told by the sequel trilogy of movies, the Star Wars Resistance cartoon, and a handful of comic books and novels.

-Unbeknownst to pretty much everyone but Palpatine's closest, the Sith Eternal cult and the most extremist members of the former empire had developed a Contingency plan in Exegol, a desert planet located within the depths of the Unknown Regions.
+Unbeknownst to pretty much everyone but Palpatine's closest, the Sith Eternal cult and the most extremist members of the former Empire had developed a contingency plan in Exegol, a desert planet located within the depths of the Unknown Regions.
 While Darth Sidious' spirit regained strength inside a damaged cloned body, Supreme Leader Snoke was created as a stand-in puppet leader for the First Order.

 During the late stage of the Resistance-First Order conflict, the Sith Eternal revealed its mighty fleet of planet-killing star destroyers and merged with the First Order to create the Final Order.
 Rey Palpatine (later adopting the name Skywalker) and Ben Solo stood together against the reborn Emperor while the Battle of Exegol happened above them.
 It all ended with the demise of both Palpatine and his cult, which effectively marked the total felling of the Sith.
 The Final Order's fleet and the First Order's occupying forces were also destroyed across the galaxy by a major civil uprising and the Resistance's allies.